cloudflare/cloudflare-docs/content/workers/platform/web-assembly/javascript.md

 # Invoking Wasm from JavaScript

-Wasm can be used from within a Worker written in JavaScript or TypeScript by importing a Wasm module, and instantiating an instance of of this module using [`WebAssembly.instantiate()`](https://developer.mozilla.org/en-US/docs/WebAssembly/JavaScript_interface/instantiate).
+Wasm can be used from within a Worker written in JavaScript or TypeScript by importing a Wasm module, and instantiating an instance of this module using [`WebAssembly.instantiate()`](https://developer.mozilla.org/en-US/docs/WebAssembly/JavaScript_interface/instantiate).
 This can be used to accelerate computationally intensive operations which do not involve significant I/O.

 This guide demonstrates the basics of Wasm and JavaScript interoperability.